James-S-Santangelo/paper-rcourse/paper.md

        - Assignments were designed to challenge the students to apply the techniques and concepts from the lesson to solve new problems, demonstrating their understanding of the material.
+       - Each assignment covers two lectures worth of course material.

-We have found that this combination of clear lesson outlines, coding submodules, interleaved exercises and summative assignments allowed us to not only have a predictable structure to each lecture, but also assure that lesson objectives were not only covered, but conveyed effectively in order for students to complete both the exercises and assignments.
+We have found that this combination of clear lesson outlines, coding submodules, interleaved exercises, and summative assignments allowed us to have a predictable structure to each lecture.
+It also assures that lesson objectives were both covered and conveyed effectively in order for students to complete both the exercises and assignments.

 Each of our lectures built on skills and concepts that would ultimately allow students to work on a final open-ended analysis of real open ecological data.
-With this goal in mind, we designed lectures to provide the building blocks to manipulate, visualize and analyze any datasets students may come across, including those used for the final projects.
+Of note, the datasets we chose for the course were large and messy (e.g. missing values), reflecting the type of data that is being increasingly generated across all disciplines.
+With this goal in mind, we designed lectures to provide the building blocks to clean, manipulate, visualize and analyze any datasets students may come across, including those used for the final projects.

 [^1]: *A note on "live-coding".* Live-coding is a hands-on method of teaching coding where the instructor shares their screen with the class and types all